The ECB has raised interest rates. What does that mean for you?

 Why has the ECB raised interest rates?

-In its capacity as the central bank for the euro, is the ECB’s mandate is to maintain price stability.
-When prices in our economy are rising too fast (in other words, when inflation is too high),raising interest rates helps us bring inflation back down to the 2% target over the medium term.
+In its capacity as the central bank for the euro area, the ECB is mandated to maintain price stability.
+When prices in the economy are rising too fast (in other words, when inflation is too high), raising interest rates helps bring inflation back down to the 2% target rate over the medium term.

 Inflation is putting a strain on people.
 Many are worried that it is here to stay.
 The ECB keeps an eye on these so-called inflation expectations.
 That’s why it has raised interest rates: to send the message that it will not allow inflation to stay above 2%.
 That will help keep inflation expectations in check.

 The interest rates that banks offer people and businesses usually move in tandem with the rates set by the ECB, but they are also influenced by other factors.
 In a free market economy like the euro area, rates are also determined by the demand for and supply of credit.
 In other words, how much businesses and people want to spend and invest, and how much credit is available.